Summer Junior English camp in New York

-Our Summer Junior English Camp in New York is designed for students aged 14 to 17 years old.
-It is a homestay immersion program including general English lessons, full board accommodation in twin rooms in local host families, as well as a full program of supervised activities and excursions.
+Our Summer Junior English camp in New York is designed for students aged 13 to 17 years old.
+Students can either choose in our student residence or in a local Brooklyn homestay.
+The camp includes general English lessons, full board accommodation in twin rooms in the student residence or a host family, as well as a full program of supervised activities and excursions.

 The camp takes place at St Francis College, located in the heart of Brooklyn Heights, New York, 2 minutes’ walk from our year-round English Language school.
 St Francis, founded more than 150 years ago, is a small private co-educational college.
 Facilities at the college include bright and spacious classrooms, and a cafeteria where students can have lunch on weekdays before heading out to their afternoon activities.
 There are 3 subway stations and 8 subway lines accessible within a 3-minute walk: 2, 3, 4, 5, A, C, F and R.